Essenceia/essenceia.github.io/content/projects/dev_board.md

 |17|Not used|NC|This pin is not connected in J-Link.|
 |19|5V-Supply|Output|This pin is used to supply power to some eval boards.|

 Pins 4, 6, 8, 10, 12, 14, 16, 18, 20 are GND pins connected to GND in J-Link.
-They should also be connected to GND in the target system.
+They should also be connected to GND on the board.

+{{< figure
+    src="images/dev_board/pinout.svg"
+    caption="J-Link connections to board."
+    alt="jlink pcb bir"
+    >}}

-All SWD J-Link pins are connected with the exception of the `5V-Supply`, power is gotten from the `USB`.
-As such, even when debugging the board will need to be connected to an `USB` for power.
+All SWD J-Link pins are connected with the exception of the `5V-Supply`, even when the debug probe is connected power is still gotten from the `USB`.

+### Mounting connector to PCB

+The connector should be mounted with the slot facing down towards the MCU as shown bellow.

+{{< figure
+    src="images/dev_board/j-link_pcb.svg"
+    caption="Male 20 pin J-Link connector mounting direction on PCB frount face." alt="jlink pcb bir"
+    >}}

+## Boot pin

+On boot the startup memory space is selected according to value of the `BOOT0` pin.

+Commonly this pin is driven high such that ST's bootloader is called.
+This boot loader is pre-configured during manufacturings and is located in non-user System memory.
+It is used to reprogram the Flash memory through a serial interface (e (USART, I2C, SPI, USB-DFU).

+{{< figure
+    src="images/dev_board/pull_down_boot.svg"
+    caption="Pull down BOOT0."
+    alt="jlink pcb bir"
+    >}}

+On our board this pin is driven low such that the system jumps to main flash memory on boot.
+Thus firmware must handle the boot sequence for the MCU.

 ## Schematic

+Full schematics of the board :

 {{< figure
     src="images/dev_board/schematic.svg"